cpfaff/mspm/README.md

 # Your small project management

 This repository provides an R package which helps with project management in R.
-It provides a predefined folder and file structure, and convenient functions which help make the project self contained, shareable and reproducible.
+It provides functions to create a predefined folder structure.
+It has the primary goal to help you structure your projects while convenient functions allow you creating self contained, shareable and reproducible code.
+For this several nice tools (e.g. the checkpoint package, ProjectTemplate) and ideas (like form the here package) which are floating around in the R community are wrapped up into a streamlined solution.

 ## Installation

-In order to work with the project management tool you need to be able building R packages locally.
-This includes the installation of the GNU software development tools which comprise a C/C++ compiler and LaTeX for building R manuals and vignettes.
-Below are links or instructions for different operating systems.
+In order to work with the project management tool you need to be able building R packages locally on your computer.
+This requires the installation of the GNU software development tools which comprise a C/C++ compiler and LaTeX if you want to be able building R manuals and vignettes.
+Below you can find links and instructions for different operating systems.

 * Windows:
     - https://cran.rstudio.com/bin/windows/Rtools/